 Courses in this program enable students to learn or relearn skills needed to meet employment, personal or educational goals.
 Participants in OCAP enrol in a program of study according to their career goals and academic levels.
-Because of this, time spent in the program will vary for each individual.

-Due to the extensive range of courses available, the course offerings will vary at each Aurora College campus location.
 The courses for every Aurora College Career Pathway may not be available at each campus.
 Participants mainly enrol in the program to meet prerequisite entry requirements for Aurora College certificate or trade programs.
-Students may enrol in this program on a full-time basis through classroom and/or distance delivery.
-Distance delivery of courses may not be available every academic year.
+Students may enrol in this program on a full-time basis through either classroom or distance delivery.